shwina/still-magic/_en/refactor.md

 title: "Refactoring"
 undone: true
 questions:
--   "How can I go about reorganizing code when I'm making changes?"
+-   "How can I improve code that already works?"
 objectives:
 -   "Describe at least four common refactorings and correctly apply each."
 keypoints: